nawebb03/nawebb03/README.md

 - 👋 Hi, I’m @nawebb03
 - 👀 I’m interested in gaming and all things tech
 - 🌱 I’m currently learning multiple coding languages, currently C++
+- The intent of my GitHub site is not only eventually a portfolio of my coding work, but to use to expand my knowledge of coding as whole
 - 📫 How to reach me by email at nawebb03@gmail.com

 <!---